himanigulati01/linux-sysadmin-interview-questions/README.md

 #### [[⬆]](#toc) <a name='simple'>Simple Linux Questions:</a>

 * What is the name and the UID of the administrator user?
+Ans : root and zero.
+It can be checked in /etc/passwd
 * How to list all files, including hidden ones, in a directory?
 * What is the Unix/Linux command to remove a directory and its contents?
 * Which command will show you free/used memory?
 Does free memory exist on Linux?